Board of Directors and Advisory Council

 Jane Golden, Director of Philadelphia Mural Arts

-Laura Pacenco, Director of Project Paint
+Laura Pecenco, Founding Director of Project PAINT

 Beth Thielen, Teaching Artist